Skip to main content

 IndiaAI CEO warns Indian IT firms of exposure to OpenAI, Google AI coding tools

-In response, the IndiaAI Mission has rolled out fellowships aimed at students across engineering, medicine, law and the liberal arts, hoping to seed home‑grown expertise before the gap widens.
-The stakes are clear: without a swift shift toward AI, data science and advanced computing, the sector risks being left behind.
+Companies that wait too long may end up scrambling, trying to match rivals already tinkering with the tech.
+To stay ahead, the IndiaAI Mission has rolled out fellowships for students in engineering, medicine, law and the liberal arts, hoping to grow home-grown talent before the gap widens.
+The stakes feel clear: without a quick move toward AI, data science and advanced computing, the sector could be left trailing.

 AI, data science, and advanced computing have become essential for the next leap in global technology.
 A slow response from companies could leave them exposed.
 The IndiaAI Mission has started fellowships for students working on AI across fields like engineering, medicine, law, and liberal arts.